MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ![New flow shows up in Action picker](media/FlowInActionPicker.jpg)

-## Modify a flow on Microsoft Automate portal
+## Modify a flow on Power Automate portal

-You can rename and modify your flow on the Microsoft Automate Portal.
+You can rename and modify your flow on the Power Automate Portal.
 For example, the flow you just created using the template can be updated to provide a weather forecast when called from a bot.

 **Modify a flow:**